Synthetic Object Compositions for Scalable and Accurate Learning in Detection, Segmentation, and Grounding: Conclusion

 \section{Conclusion}

 We presented \name, a scalable pipeline that turns synthetic object segments into richly annotated images for detection, instance segmentation, and visual grounding.
-By composing segments with layout priors, generative relighting, and mask-aware blending, \name yields pixel-perfect masks, boxes, and diverse referring expressions—without human labeling.
+By composing segments with 3D geometric layout augmentation and camera configuration augmentation, generative harmonization with mask-area-weighted blending, \name yields pixel-perfect masks, boxes, and diverse referring expressions—without human labeling.
 We show through experiments that across three common tasks (open-vocabulary detection, instance segmentation, referring expression) a small slice of \name data consistently outperforms or complements much larger real or synthetic image corpora.
-We additionally show that \name is effective in a limited-data regime and can help a challenging referring expression task with targeted data synthesis.
+We additionally show that \name is effective in a limited-data regime and can help a diagnostic visual grounding task with targeted data synthesis.